 In order to ensure that I was giving dogs and their people the best, science-based coaching and applying the most humane training methods, I applied to and was accepted into Jean Donaldson’s prestigious Academy for Dog Trainers, widely considered to be the Harvard of Dog Training schools, and in 2018 I graduated with honors from this rigorous two-year program.

 Prior to immersing myself in dog behavior, training and rescue I was a teacher of human students.
 I have a Master’s in International Education and Curriculum Design I taught elementary school, was a middle school athletic director, and later a primary school principal.
 My background in education and coaching has been a great asset and dovetails beautifully with teaching and supporting the human half of my client teams.

 I now train dogs, and coach and counsel their guardians through behavior basics, modifying and managing undesired behaviors, and understanding canine communication.
-I have worked with thousands of puppies over the years, so this is one of my specialty areas, along with dogs and kids, helping fearful dogs, and dogs with aggression and reactivity.
+I have worked with many hundred adult dogs and fostered, socialized and trained close to a thousand puppies over the years.
+Puppies and teens are one of my specialty areas, along with helping families with children and dogs, working with fearful dogs, and dogs with aggression and reactivity.